jtescher/carrierwave-imageoptimizer/README.md

-# CarrierWave::ImageOptimizer
+# CarrierWave ImageOptimizer

-This gem allows you to simply optimize CarrierWave images via jpegoptim or optipng.
+This gem allows you to simply optimize CarrierWave images via jpegoptim or optipng using the image_optimizer gem.

 Tested against ruby 1.8.7, 1.9.2, 1.9.3, ruby-head, jruby-18mode, jruby-19mode, jruby-head, rbx-18mode, rbx-19mode, and
 ree